-Six broad themes were identified from the program of research.2 These themes and their interactions are presented in Figure 6.
+Six broad themes were identified from the program of research.2 These themes and their interactions are presented in Error!
+Reference source not found..
 Their sub-themes are presented along with the themes in the sections below.
 The aim of the research was to inform technology selection and support its potential uptake in the shipyard and promote translation along the supply chain through adopting HFE principles.
 The outer ring of the model reflects the recursive relationship of shipyard innovation pushing technology adoption to the supply chain, in turn enabling the shipyard to achieve digital transformation more rapidly.